-The micro fibres shed from synthetic fabrics are different to most plastic.
-Production, which is increasing worldwide about 6% a year, involves the weaving together of minute threads to which are added chemicals and dyes to give the cloth colour and qualities like waterproofing, softness and elasticity.
-Micro fibres are easily released into the air.
-Clothes can shed thousands of microfibres at a time when being washed.
+The microplastic fibres shed from synthetic fabrics are different to most plastic.
+Production, which is increasing worldwide about 6% a year, involves the weaving together of minute threads with chemicals and dyes added to give the cloth colour and qualities like waterproofing, softness and elasticity.
+Microplastic fibres (microfibres) are easily released into the air.
+Clothes can shed thousands of microplastic fibres at a time when being washed.

-Several studies suggest that we may be exposed widely to these fibrous micro plastics both in the home and out of doors.
-In one, nearly a third of all the fibres collected indoor contained petrochemicals.
-In the other, indoor pollution of the micro-fibres was found to be much more serious than outdoor.
+Several studies suggest that we may be exposed to these fibrous microplastics both in the home and out of doors.
+Although exposure to microfiber pollution was found to be more serious indoors than outdoors, particularly for young children, outdoors pollution is also concerning, as nearly a third of all the fibres from atmospheric fallout outdoors contained petrochemicals.

 The wastewater from washing machines has been found to release thousands of individual fibres from a single wash.
 Depending on wastewater infrastructure, treatment plants may catch less than half of the fibres, so the chances of these plastic microfibres reaching the ocean are high.